How to Fix Computer Speakers Not Working? [Updated 2026]

 Step 4: If updating the driver does not cause any changes, follow steps 1-3 again and choose “Uninstall device” this time.
 Then, tap on the Action tab > Scan for hardware changes > and install the new audio device driver again.

-Fix 6: Check that the sound card works or not
+Fix 6: Check if the sound card works or not

 In computer devices, the internally placed sound card is an important part of the system that handles various sound-related functions.
 This expansion card is placed in the system that offers audio signals for input/output with the computer programs operating.